green-party-dublin-central/nh-web/site/content/post/disability-built-to-rent-accommodation.md

 ---
 title: Disability & Built-to-Rent Accommodation
 date: 2021-05-24T06:00:00.000Z
-description: Neasa raised her concerns with the standards of build-to-rent and highlighted that the minimum requirements for spatial set-outs in build-to-rent are fundamentally in conflict with the rights of people with disabilities.
+description: Neasa raised her concerns with the standard of build-to-rent and highlighted that the minimum requirements for spatial set-outs in build-to-rent are fundamentally in conflict with the rights of people with disabilities.